 What Does This Mean?

 Well, the lifting of the Niagara River Ice Boom means that all signs point to Springtime!
 The ice boom is a series of 22 steel cables spanned across the Niagara River that are anchored to the river bottom.
 Each Winter the ice boom has been installed at the eastern end of Lake Erie and extends about 2680 metres from the breakwall at Buffalo Harbor to the Canadian shore.
 It’s installed in order to reduce ice blockages in the river that can cause flooding and damage to the docks.
+The ice boom get installed when the temperatures drop to 4 c., or on December 16th.
+The ice boom gets removed when there is less than 645 square kilometers of ice within the eastern basin of Lake Erie between Long Point, ON. and Erie, PA.

 If there was no Niagara River ice boom, the probability of ice jams for the region’s hydro-electric projects is high since the ice tends to flow into the Upper Niagara River.